sophongo/sophdoc/docs/en/docs/admin/baize/best-practice/finetunel-llm.md

 ### Configure Model Runtime

 Configuring the model runtime is crucial.
-Currently, DCE 5.0 AI Lab supports `vLLM` as the model inference service runtime, which can be directly selected.
+Currently, AI Lab supports `vLLM` as the model inference service runtime, which can be directly selected.

 !!! tip